MarkBridgeman/markbridgeman.github.io/blog/_posts/2022-07-04-stranger-things-s4.md

 ## Eddie Munson

-Eddie proved to, pretty much immediately, be a huge fan favourite.
+Eddie proved to be a huge fan favourite, pretty much immediately.
 After an initial dorky introduction which paid homage to every 80s rebel-outcast-teen film, the character soon settled down into being a rather nice chap.

 He was used to being spurned by society, loves heavy metal and Dungeons & Dragons, and deals drugs: all winning characteristics I'm sure you'll agree.